 We have uniquely talented and dedicated faculty, staff, and administrators to help you be successful.
-We see you as a major component of our bright future insofar as the success of our College hinges on your many achievements.
-These great people at White Mountains Community College are here to mentor, teach, coach, and advise you along the way and guide your path forward.
+Our wrap around services and staff are ready to help you in this educational endeavor.
+We see you as a major component of the bright future we envision as the success of our College hinges on your many achievements.
+As such, these great people are here to mentor, teach, coach, and advise you along the way and guide your path forward.

-The word "community" in our name is significant because of our commitment to serving others.
-The College offers many ways for one to give back and be part of the surrounding community.
-There are student organizations, volunteering opportunities, fundraising activities, and additional possibilities for graduates!
+Recognizing the "community" in our name is of significance as there is a strong sense of service to others instilled throughout our College.
+There are many ways to give back and be part of the surrounding community by being involved with student organizations, volunteering, fundraising, and eventually as a graduate!

 We wish you the very best during your time at White Mountains Community College and beyond.
-We sincerely hope you will become connected as an integral part of our community and seek support when you need or want it.
-Please stop by to see me.
-I look forward to welcoming you personally to our College.
+We sincerely hope you will become connected as an integral part of our community and seek support when needed.
+Please stop by to see me as I look forward to personally welcoming you to our College.